Awni El-Dous: Death

 On 7 October 2023, at around 8:20 pm that night, the top of the building was hit by two Israeli bombs, destroying it.
 The three-story building in Zeitoun, Gaza housed three generations of their family, with each branch housed on different floors.
 Awni lived on a floor with his mother, father, two older sisters and two younger brothers, all of whom were killed in the bombing.
 15 people were killed in total, 7 of them being children.
 His uncle, Mohammad El-Dous, who was in the building at the time and lost his son in the attack, told Amnesty International "Two bombs fell suddenly on top of the building and destroyed it.
 My wife and I were lucky to survive because we were staying on the top floor.
 She was nine-months pregnant and gave birth at al-Shifa hospital a day after the attack.
 Our entire family has been destroyed."

 Shortly after his death, one of his teachers shared a photo of himself with El-Dous, saying that he had an "ever-lasting smile."
 Ala'a said of him that he was "very happy and confident," and that on one "very wonderful night" she remembered watching a film with El-Dous and his siblings, sharing crisps and chocolates.
 She recalled the last time she saw him, at a family breakfast three weeks before his death, where she looked at his nephew and said "El-Dous is becoming a man."

 Kuwaiti YouTuber AboFlah released a video on 23 October 2023 about El-Dous after seeing a video shared to him by his friend on Instagram relating to the conflict and to the death of El-Dous.
 When interviewed by the BBC, he said "It was very touching to hear that [El-Dous] looked up to me as a role model."
 When asked why he believes that El-Dous had made such a large impact, he said "Fans see themselves in Awni.
 We are all Awni."

 At the time of the video's release, El-Dous's channel had just over 50,000 subscribers.
 AboFlah asked his subscribers to help El-Dous reach his goal of 100,000 subscribers.
 On the week of 15–21 October, El-Dous's subscriber count skyrocketed, receiving almost 26,000 subscribers, receiving another almost 700,000 subscribers the following week.
+By 7 November, his channel reached around 1.17 million subscribers.
+In December, the number has increased to more than 1.5 million.

+After his death, in December 2023, Al Jazeera Arabic journalist, Ahmed Hamoush, wrote an op-ed on behalf of El-Dous to former President of the United States, Barack Obama.